 Designated as a Wilderness Area in 1980 by the United States Congress, the Mount Evans Wilderness now spans over 70,000 acres of land.
 It’s managed by the U.S. Forest Service.
 The protection of this wilderness began long before the Wilderness Act was even passed.
 It was designated as the Abyss Lake Scenic Area under the U-Regulations Act.

 The Mount Evans Wilderness features two fourteener mountains: Mount Evans, which stands at 14,264 feet, and Mount Bierstadt at 14,060 feet.
 Both are great climbs for daring climbers and mountaineers.
 Wildlife is also abundant in the Mount Evans Wilderness.
 Visitors can find bighorn sheep, elk, and mountain goats roaming around the mountainsides.

 It should be noted, however, that the wilderness experiences heavy human use.
-The Mount Evans Scenic Byway and the closeness of the wilderness to major cities attracts thousands of visitors into the wilderness per year.
-Peace and quiet may not be that available in the Mount Evans Wilderness, but it still has a lot to offer when it comes to views and scenic locations.
+The Mount Evans Scenic Byway and the closeness of the wilderness to major cities attract thousands of visitors into the wilderness per year.
+While the Mount Evans Wilderness may not feel as secluded as some national wilderness areas, it has a lot to offer when it comes to stunning expansive views on the front range.

-There are several alpine lakes and alpine tundras around the wilderness and one can surely appreciate the gorgeous vistas and surroundings in the wilderness while hiking or camping.
+There are several alpine lakes and alpine tundras around the wilderness.
+On top of this, there are gorgeous vistas and surroundings in the wilderness while hiking or camping.

 You can access the wilderness area from several points.
 Head south on CO Hwy 103 out of Idaho Springs toward Mount Evans Byway.